We live in a connected world of digital information and immense data where access is about to expand yet further with the advance of 5G networks.

 The facet search filter will still be subtle in design, clean and simple to use, but informative and a key aid to helping users find the materials they are seeking.

 The second is an optional application (not part of our standard upgrade program) that integrates with Soutron to expand Search to web sites, data sets and other data that is outside of the library’s sources.
 We call it ASK Soutron from KARE, and it incorporates Natural Language Search, Artificial Intelligence and very fast search.
-It has the power to make any online enquiry service easier and more responsive to patrons.
+It has the power to make any online enquiry service easier and more responsive to end users.
 You can learn more about it here but the best way is to experience it is to see it in action.

-The journey to connect data with patrons, end users and improve search and access to information is never ending.
+The journey to connect data with end users and improve search and access to information is never ending.

 We are all on that journey as information professionals.
 My question, always, is how fast do we want to travel, how fast can we travel and what is the direction we should take?